 4. Maintain a Positive Relationship With Your Outsourcing Partner

 Sales outsourcing is the way to go if you want to expand your market and close more deals.
 But the only way it can work is by maintaining a positive relationship with your outsourced SDRs.

 It’s important that you establish a strong connection with your partner throughout the whole operation.
 That starts by first choosing a reputable agency that fits your business needs.

 You must be transparent with each other and have clear expectations from the start.
 Discuss all the important details in the process to make sure that you both share the same vision.

 Aside from that:

 Be sure to provide positive feedback when possible and be neutral when giving negative feedback.
-Be flexible in your demands, and always leave the door open for communication to allow the outsourced sales provider to explain themselves.
+Be flexible and always leave the door open for communication to allow the outsourced sales provider to explain their methods.